insomnia-creator/Siri/README.md

 For the MacOSicons Discord server.

-# Major Release 1.5
+# Major Release 2
 Hello world, it is I, the only collaborator of this Program.
 I have come with news to please you.
+I have updated Siri by doing absolutely nothing but wasting time and including a narcissist command :)

 ---
 MAJOR RELEASE BABY!
 Now you can enjoy the *not perfect* filters and ranking system!